ldci/OpenCV3-red/README.md

 ###You must use 32-bit version of dynamically linked libraries (see /DDLs directory).

+### NEW JUNE 23 2017

+Update in libs to be compatible with Red last master version.

 ### NEW MARCH 19 2017
 Updated version with some slight modifications in libs Samples_ are running under OSX and Windows 10